CoralVentures/coral_flutter/docs/architecture_overview.md

 ## UI Kit

-The UI Kit is a wharehouse of reusable widgets and styling.
+The UI Kit is a warehouse of reusable widgets and styling.
 The UI Kit is intended to be able to service 1 or more applications.

 ### Reusable Widgets